zombieeboy/zombieeboy/README.md

 <details>
 <summary>byi ! - ‸ - </summary>
-My english isn't very good, sorry about that <br>
+my spelling is super bad, sorry about that <br>
-I make Kms Kys jokes, as well as say slurs I can reclaim <br>
+I make Kms jokes, as well as say slurs I can reclaim  <br>
-I can, and will be annoying <br>
+I can, and will be annoying and embarassing <br
 I'm usually AFK, so please W2I!